CESP-ExpHer/dbSNP_crawling/README.md

 ```

 ## 2) Proxy.py
-It will extrat proxy SNPs from LDlinks that are present in both the exposure and outcome GWAS datasets.
+It will extract proxy SNPs from LDlinks that are present in both the exposure and outcome GWAS datasets.
 It needs 3 arguments to be passed on the Proxy()
-- **SNP_fileName:** The name of text file that contains the list of SNP.
+- **SNP_fileName:** The name of the text file that contains the list of SNP.
 - **exposureGWAS_fileName:** The name of exposure GWAS
 - **outcomeGWAS_fileName:** The name of outcome GWAS
 ```c